judepereira/lastfm/README.md

 # lastfm
-A LastFM OMG compliant service written in Node
+A LastFM OMG compliant service written in Node.